-In the first movement of the second concerto Prokofiev writes what must be the greatest cadenza ever written in a piano concerto.
-Marked ‘colossale’ and fff, the magnificent arpeggios that scale up and down the keyboard (accompanying the second theme of the first subject group), had John Ogden remarking in the Pelican Guide to Keyboard Music that ‘(his) piano music frequently seems to dispose the hands in a new and totally original way’.
+In the first movement of the second concerto Prokofiev writes what must be the greatest cadenza written in a piano concerto.
+Marked ‘colossale’ and fff, the magnificent arpeggios that scale up and down the keyboard (accompanying the second idea of the first subject group), had John Ogden remarking in the Pelican Guide to Keyboard Music that ‘(his) piano music frequently seems to dispose the hands in a new and totally original way’.

 There is much original piano figuration in the second concerto.
 As well as the famous cadenza, one thinks of the crossing hand movements at the piano’s entry in the third movement or the octave / single note right hand left hand alternation in the first idea of the last movement.
 (Prokofiev uses this briefly for the first time in the cadenza towards the end of his first concerto.)

 The second concerto is really an expansive romantic concerto which takes the virtuoso romantic piano technique of Liszt and Rachmaninoff to dizzying new heights with greater harmonic exploration.
 As a romantic concerto, I would argue that the second concerto is not actually a fully mature concerto by Prokofiev.
 The second concerto contains many innovative piano figurations, but the third concerto surpasses it in the originality and the ingeniousness of it’s inventions.
-The third also breaks more fully from the tradition of romantic piano music initiated by Chopin, Liszt and others.
+The third also breaks more fully from the tradition of romantic piano music of Chopin, Liszt and others.